 SSDI benefits pay income to disabled workers through the Social Security Disability Insurance program.
 As with retirement benefits, workers must pay into the program through payroll taxes to be eligible for this compensation.

 The other two benefit programs administered by SSA do not require beneficiaries to have made contributions under the Federal Insurance Contributions Act (FICA).
 Survivor benefits provide support to family members when a spouse or parent dies.
 Finally, the SSI program pays benefits to those with limited means who either suffer from a disability or have reached the age of 65.

-Earnings on which an employee has paid Social Security tax are averaged and then the agency applies a formula to calculate a base figure on which to set benefit amounts.
+Earnings on which an employee has paid Social Security taxes are averaged, and then the agency applies a formula to calculate a base figure on which to set employee benefit amounts.
 The formulas are adjusted slightly every year.
 In addition, each year the amount of benefits a claimant may receive is capped.
 It is important to note that, if the claimant receives benefits through other government programs such as workers’ compensation, the SSA may reduce the amount of SSDI benefits paid to that claimant.

-The agency pays benefits the month after they accrue.
+The agency pays employee benefits the month after they accrue.
 So, in the example above, the first payment would be sent in January of the year after the disability began.
 In some situations, a claimant may be eligible to receive back pay.
 If back pay is appropriate, the amount will be calculated based on the date of the onset of the disability and date of the application for SSDI benefits.